kmuhumed/FoodApp/README.md

 * Access your saved recipes anytime and delete the ones you don't like

 # Installation
-To run Forkify locally, you need to have Node.js installed on your machine.
+To run RecipeRush locally, you need to have [Node.js](https://nodejs.org/en/) installed on your machine.
 Then follow these steps:

 * Clone this repository to your local machine
 * Navigate to the project folder and run npm install to install the dependencies